Boyce Codd Normal Form Example

 • Functional Dependency (FD): A functional dependency X → Y means that if two tuples have the same value for attribute X, they must also have the same value for attribute Y. Essentially, X determines Y.

 • Superkey: A superkey is a set of attributes that uniquely identifies each tuple in a relation.
-A candidate key is a minimal superkey (containing no unnecessary attributes).
+A candidate key is a minimal superkey (containing no unnecessary attributes) But it adds up..

 • Non-trivial Functional Dependency: A functional dependency X → Y is non-trivial if Y is not a subset of X. In simpler terms, it's a dependency that tells us something new.